-Housekeeping Ensure access or egress points, hallways or pathways are clear from obstruction.
-Employees take turns completing the checklist for opening, closing and hourly checks in the building.
-Employees will not store items on top of cupboards or shelving units unless the unit is specifically designed for a top load.
-Employees to report any maintenance issues to the Library Director immediately.
-Employees to use garbage and recycling receptacles as provided.
-3. The Library Director in turn reports to the Town of Sylvan Lake as it is a town owned building.
-All food materials to be stored in such a way so as not to attract pests of any kind.
-Garbage and recycling receptacles to be emptied at regular intervals or as required.
-5. Garbage and recycling carts to be placed by the roadside on the appropriate day to ensure pick up by the Town of Sylvan Lake.
-6. Follow Alberta Health Services approved hand sanitizer guidelines.
-7. Follow Alberta Health Services disinfecting guidelines for workstations and public areas.
+- 1. Employees take turns completing the checklist for opening, closing and hourly checks in the building. - 2.
+Employees to report any maintenance issues to the Library Director immediately. - 3.
+The Library Director in turn reports to the Town of Sylvan Lake as it is a town owned building. - 4.
+Garbage and recycling receptacles to be emptied at regular intervals or as required. - 5.
+Garbage and recycling carts to be placed by the roadside on the appropriate day to ensure pick up by the Town of Sylvan Lake. - 6.
+Follow Alberta Health Services approved hand sanitizer guidelines.